OTTAWA ABORIGINAL COALITION

 If there are no successful Inuit candidates, the position will be offered as a term

 It is the mission of Tungasuvvingat Inuit (TI) to provide Inuit-specific programs that contribute to the health and wellbeing of Inuit, and to encourage and support similar programs for Inuit across the country.
 With over 30 years of highly successful experience in crafting the design, development and delivery of a wide range of effective, client-centered services, TI continues to deliver quality programs and services that directly benefit our growing urban Inuit population.

-Excellent crisis management skills, interpersonal and communication skills, financial management skills and supervisory skills are necessary.
+Excellent crisis management skills, interpersonal and communication skills, financial management skills, computer literacy skills, and supervisory skills are necessary.

-The ability to function in times of high stress, create and sustain a continuous learning environment, prepare proposals, reports and briefings, and use computers (Microsoft Office, e-mail and Internet) are all requirements of the position.
+The ability to function in times of high stress, create and sustain a continuous learning environment, prepareproposals, reports, and briefings, and work occasional evenings, weekends, and overtime hours to meet project/program deadlines are all requirements of the position.

 Five (5) or more years of experience in one or more of the following areas: program management, advocacy or another relevant field and a minimum 3 years’ senior-level experience in a community-based organizationis essential.
 A university degree in Business Administration, Education or a related field is preferred.

 Fluency in English is required and the ability to communicate in Inuktitut is an asset.
 Previous experience in skills development or education, as well as experience working with Indigenous populations are also assets.

 An acceptable combination of education and work/life experience may be accepted.

 ▪ TI offers a competitive total compensation package including a starting annual salary of $100,000.

 ▪ Employees are provided an exceptional benefits plan which includes major medical and dental coverage for the employee and their dependents, and employee life insurance.
 TI also offers a Group RRSP benefit plan for eligible staff.